NAW125/Detecting_Money_Laundering_Patterns-/README.md

 ### 9.1.1.
 The Pearson Correlation Test.

-The Pearson correlation test is used to measure the linear relationship between two continuous numerical variables in the dataset.
-This test will show whether increases in one variable are associated with increases or decreases in another.
+ The Pearson correlation coefficient is used to measure linear relationships between continuous variables: transaction amount, risk score, and number of shell companies involved.

 **Result:**